 Our energy plant has a very high output in relation to the energy used.
 It ensures a high and stable temperature which contributes to increased growth.

 Treating waste water and reusing fish sludge to produce biogas and short-travelled fertiliser are among our contributions to a circular economy.

-We are stretching ourselves ever further to comply with our values: responsible, knowledgeable and inventive.
+We want to be a beacon of sustainable development through our vision of extending the ocean potential.
+We are stretching ourselves ever further to comply with our values: responsible, knowledgeable, originative.